 The date the buyer obtains a lender's mortgage pre-approval letter shall be the program participant's annual recertification date for purposes of calculating homeownership assistance amounts.
 The annual recertification date will be used to calculate HACP's assistance benefits and/or soft-second mortgage amount.
 Once a participant has met all of the preceding eligibility requirements, including a pre-approval letter, they will be place on the Homeownership Waiting List for home purchase based on the date of their pre-approval letter from an approved lender.
-The lender or HACP shall verify the buyer's income and employment status during the mortgage pre-approval process and the lender shall provide buyer's income and employment status to HACP upon request.
+The lender or HACP shall verify the buyer's income and employment status to HACP upon request.
 If a buyer's income increases or declines subsequent to a lender issuing a mortgage pre-approval letter, the HACP at its discretion may require recalculation of assistance amounts.